Jonas Greger Walnum

 Jonas Greger Walnum (20 August 1771 – 10 March 1838) was a Norwegian property owner and politician.

 Walnum was born in Steigen in Nordland, Norway.
 He was the son of Ole Henriksen Walnum (1740-1773) and Else Marie Greger (1746-1812).
 He inherited property known as Walnumgodset from his father.
 He resided in the town of Sandnessjøen on the island of Alsta where he was an innkeeper and trader.

-He married Else Maria Meyer Hersleb (1771-1838), widow of Tøger Pedersen Bech, who was the oldest sister of theologian Svend Borchmann Hersleb.
+He married Else Maria Meyer Hersleb (1771-1838), widow of Tøger Pedersen Bech.
+She was the oldest sister of theologian Svend Borchmann Hersleb.
 In 1801, Walnum acquired the estate of his father-in-law, Jørgen Sverdrup Hersleb, and settled as proprietary of Nord-Herøy, the largest island in Herøy Municipality.
-He and his wife were the parents of fifteen children. including two sons who became priests with the Church of Norway.
+He and his wife were the parents of fifteen children, including two sons who became priests with the Church of Norway.
 Their eldest son, Jørgen Olaus Hersleb Walnum (1799-1888), became the local chaplain and later took over the family estate on Nord-Herøy.

 Jonas Walnum was elected to the Norwegian Parliament in 1824, representing the constituency of Nordland.
 He served only one term.